What is Automatic Translation? How Accurate Can it Be?

 The accuracy of a particular machine learning software offering will largely depend on the two languages being translated, as well as the length and complexity of the passage being translated.
 As an example, Google Translate works very well when translating basic sentences like “I love you” from Spanish to French, as both languages are romance languages that derive from similar linguistic sources.
 Furthermore, I love you is a very basic sentence with a straightforward context.
 Conversely, translating a paragraph about mechanical engineering from English to Mandarin would prove extremely difficult for an automatic translation program to handle, as Mandarin and English are two languages that developed completely independent of one another and mechanical engineering is a very complicated subject matter.

-As linguistics is a vast and ever changing space that encapsulates the emotions, feelings, and sentiments of an entire culture over a long standing period of time, it is impossible to capture everything without the use of a human translator.
+As linguistics is a vast and ever-changing space that encapsulates the emotions, feelings, and sentiments of an entire culture over a long-standing period of time, it is impossible to capture everything without the use of a human translator.
 As such, those who are looking to translate long passages or are seeking translations in a language that is very different from their own will struggle to have their needs met through automatic translation.
 Nevertheless, automatic translation works very well with similar and widely spoken languages like Spanish and French when using basic sentences.
-Additionally, automatic translation continues to improve every day with the goal of becoming as accurate a possible.
+Additionally, automatic translation continues to improve every day with the goal of becoming as accurate as possible.